 The Jefferson Scholars Foundation encourages applicants from a broad range of GSAS disciplines.
-The strongest applicants will be those who have exhibited a capacity for the highest levels of scholastic achievement and who are prepared to pursue ambitious dissertation projects that have the potential to transform their disciplines.
+Successful applicants will be those who have exhibited a capacity for the highest levels of scholastic achievement and who are completing ambitious dissertation projects that have the potential to transform their disciplines.

 The application consists of the following materials and must conform with the stated page limits:

-Applications will be reviewed by a committee of subject matter experts in a variety of fields.
-A select group of applicants will be designated as finalists in the competition and invited to participate in a presentation and interview at the Jefferson Scholars Foundation in early April.
+Applications will be reviewed by a committee of collegiate faculty, advanced degree holders, and subject matter experts in a variety of fields.
+A select group of applicants will be designated as finalists in the competition and invited to participate in a presentation and interview in late February.
 The results of the competition will be announced shortly after the interviews.